 “Volunteers helped us evacuate and offered to stay at this boarding house.
 We were well received here.
 The living conditions are good, with comfortable beds and all basic necessities have been provided.
 We also enjoy the company of caring and qualified staff.
-We thank the management of the nursing home and the EXMO relief fund for everything they do,” said Mrs. Matkovska.
+We thank the management of the nursing home and the EXMO relief project for everything they do,” said Mrs. Matkovska.

 Volodymyr Gryshenkov and his wife, Lidia, lived in Severodonetsk.

 “My wife is bedridden and needs medical care.
 When hostilities started, we were forced to leave home.
 Later, we found out that our house was destroyed by bombs.
 We were helped to move out of the city and given shelter in this boarding house.
 We are truly grateful for all the support we received during this difficult time.
 Here, in the boarding house, my wife is cared for by medical staff.
 She is provided with her medicines and has everything she needs.
 Great respect to the people who took part in all this” noted Mr. Gryshenkov, while sharing his story.

 Halyna was born in 1943 during World War II.
 Almost 80 years later, the war overtook her again in Mykolaiv, where she lived with her daughter.

 “Due to health problems, I was unable to go abroad with my daughter.
 And we no longer have relatives whom we could ask for help.
 So, we contacted this boarding house, and I was impressed with the conditions and attitude here.
 I was provided with a mobility walker and everything else I needed.
 Thank you for your support!
 I can’t imagine what I would do if it weren’t for you,” commented Halyna in a moving manner.